risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-mqtt.md

 Before ingesting data from MQTT into RisingWave, please ensure the following:

 - The MQTT server is running and accessible from your RisingWave cluster.
-- If authentication is required for the MQTT, make sure you have the client username and password.
+- If authentication is required for the MQTT broker, make sure you have the client username and password.
 The client user must have the `subscribe` permission for the topic.
 - Create the MQTT topic from which you want to ingest data.
 - Ensure that your RisingWave cluster is running.